mgc92/sbp/README.md

 # sbp
 Analysis of UI SBP study cohort
-This is line fro RStudio.
+This is line from RStudio.